 How Can I Help a Family Member After a Brain Injury?

 When someone you love experiences a traumatic brain injury, it can be stressful and upsetting, leaving you wondering how to help and offer support.
+This is especially true if your spouse was injured, adding another layer of emotional and logistical challenges to navigate.

 Brain injuries can cause a significant cognitive change affecting their memory, as well as their personality and emotional states.
 Most likely, the individual will feel overwhelmed that they have to relearn many things over again.